tolauwae/phd-thesis/src/foundations/foundations.typ

 The same criteria will be used throughout this dissertation, as we explore how to develop sound out-of-place and multiverse debugging techniques for constrained environments. //, we will test our models with the correctness criteria presented in this chapter.
 These debuggers bridge a wide spectrum of debugger types, and intercede in the program's execution in intricate ways.
 They present semantics that are much more complex than the simple semantics we presented in this chapter.
-This will illustrate further that the correctness criteria presented in this chapter are indeed the useful properties for any type of debugger.
+This will illustrate further that the correctness criteria presented in this chapter are indeed useful properties for any type of debugger.

 Furthermore, the spirit of the debugger semantics in this chapter closely aligns to the design of the debuggers we will present. // in the following chapters.
-For instance our multiverse debugger presented in @chap:multiverse contains similar semantics to our reversible debugger for exploring the possible execution paths of non-deterministic programs.
+For instance, our multiverse debugger presented in @chap:multiverse contains similar semantics to our reversible debugger for exploring the possible execution paths of non-deterministic programs.
-The rest of this dissertation will also mirror the structure of this chapter, by first presenting a remote debugger, and then extending it with more advanced features in the following chapters.
+The rest of this dissertation will also mirror the structure of this chapter, by first presenting a remote debugger for WebAssembly on microcontrollers, and then extending it with more advanced features in the following chapters.
 // == Debuggers that break correctness

 // todo do we need a section where we discuss debuggers which do not satisfy this criterion? + its implications / harmful effects